AcheronProject/SharkPCB/README.md

 <details><summary> How can I obtain this PCB?
 Is there an IC or a GB thread? </summary>

 > There is an [IC thread](https://geekhack.org/index.php?topic=98934.0) on GeekHack, where many users have contributed to the design and given their thoughts.
 Any help or opinion is highly appreciated.
-As for a GB, there still are no plans (and therefore no thread) since the prototypes were not validated.
-The idea is to make a Group Buy.
+There is also a [GB thread](https://www.reddit.com/r/mechmarket/comments/b0sn8f/gb_shark_pcb_a_new_40_ortho_kit/) for V3.1.4.
 For updated information please always check the GeekHack IC thread or this project's page.

 > Additionally, you can order the PCBs from a manufacturer like JLCPCB (for instructions see [this link](https://www.youtube.com/watch?v=0u9Io4pw-b0) starting at 1:02:00) and the components from LCSC (how to do that in [this link](https://www.youtube.com/watch?v=eFgOC5_1VYU&t=176s)) and build the board.
 This takes some expertise in electronics though, as the SMD parts require knowledge and specialized tools and supplies.
 This is why me and Steve hold Group Buys.
 Also manufacturers generally have a Minimum Order Quantity of 5 or 10 PCBs.
 Feel free to arranje a group buy with your circle of friends.